Risenio/Auto-Bank/README.md

   - ID: 206051  - [Popori Figurine](https://teralore.com/en/item/206051)
   </details>

-## Capability.
+## Capability
   * Should work on any proxy.
-(Currently awaiting update def for Pinkie's).
   * 1 dependency;
     - tera-game-state
       - If you're using Caali's proxy(toolbox), you don't have to do anything, as this comes along-with by default.
-      - If you're using Pinkie's proxy, you will have to get it, via [this LINK](https://github.com/tera-mods-forks/tera-game-state) & place it in your mods folder (`proxy dir/mods`).
+      - If you're using Pinkie's proxy, you will have to get it, via [this LINK](https://github.com/tera-mods-forks/tera-game-state) & place it in your mods folder (`[proxy dir]/mods`).

 ## Proof of concept